 Contemporary Dinner Lighting

-by Resolute from Surrounding Lighting, with its amber-hued whirl shape made from printed polycarbonate plastic, takes a compact fluorescent bulb and would suit a dining alcove.
+The 7- by 11-inch “Aura” Resolute from Surrounding Lighting, with its amber-hued whirl shape made from printed polycarbonate plastic, takes a compact fluorescent bulb and would suit a dining alcove.
 The “Moare”

-mesh-covered drum-within-a-drum design from ylighting comes in small, medium, and large sizes (up to 24.8 inch-diameter by 24 inch-high).
+Moare mesh-covered drum-within-a-drum design at ylighting comes in small, medium, and large sizes (up to 24.8 inch-diameter by 24 inch-high).
 It uses an incandescent bulb.
-The free form WillyDilly
+The free form

-pendant by Ingo Maurer from Stardust Lighting uses stiffened card and plastic, takes a halogen bulb, and is put together by the purchaser.
+WillyDilly pendant by Ingo Maurer at Ambiente Direct uses stiffened card and plastic, takes a halogen bulb, and is put together by the purchaser.
 These more dramatic pendants would suit larger spaces.

-A more eclectic though still contemporary approach would be to mix a traditional fixture with modern furnishings, as illustrated here
+A more eclectic though still contemporary approach would be to mix a traditional fixture with modern furnishings — a simple candle chandelier from Shaker Workshops like this one

 As you browse pendant possibilities think about the kind of light you want and balance that with projected energy use: fixtures designed for compact fluorescent bulbs remain an important eco-friendly alternative to typical incandescent lights, though even more efficient LED (light emitting diode) fixtures are developing fast.